sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total supply, and this total supply is constantly increasing.

+Absolutely, in the Inflationary Monetary Economy, there is nothing new and valuable.

+All that the inflationary model — endless emissions of regular tokens/currencies — can eventually give us is devaluations of these tokens/currencies (values).

 Presenting — yet in 2009 — the really-innovative idea of **the permissionless globally-transferable token with the fixed total-supply**, nevertheless, unfortunately, the Bitcoin blockchain, as an implementation of the idea, is set to start this idea itself only in 118 years, at 2140 (*explained below*).

 Additionally, the Bitcoin blockchain as a system has a lot of unsolvable technological and social problems being fundamental (*described below*).